kjaymiller/diversity-orgs-django/CONTRIBUTING.md

 Although this project is deployed on Azure, the goal is that it can be hosted anywhere with relative ease and little-to-no changes.

+## Style
+### Black & iSort
+This project uses Black and isort to format code.
+Please run these before submitting a PR.

 ## Developing Django Views
 Please use class-based views for all new views created.